chrisprasanna/Exercise_Recognition_AI/README.md

   ```
   conda activate <NAME>
   ```
-  &nbsp;&nbsp;&nbsp;This activates the conda environment containing all the required packages and their versions.
+  > This activates the conda environment containing all the required packages and their versions.

 7. Open Anaconda Navigator
 8. Under the "Applications On" dropdown menu, select the newly created conda environment